About the Zoldo Valley Ring

 The Trail

 Five mountain groups (Mezzodì, San Sebastiano, Moiazza-Civetta, Pelmo, and Bosconero), each with a different aspect and character, define in a circular sequence the basin catchment area of the Zoldo Valley.
 All the most typical aspects of the Dolomite region can be seen in the five groups that define the valley, from the high-altitude pastures (Prampèr, Le Mandre) to the solitary glacial cirques (Vant di Moiazza and di Moiazzetta), from the valleys that deeply cut into the bases of the minor groups (Canaloni Nord di Mezzo and Sud del Mezzodì) to the great extensions of conifers and beech woods (Val Malisia, Fagarè, La Mont) and, lastly, the great rocky walls (Pelmo, Moiazza-Civetta, Bosconero).
+These mountain groups were recognized in 2009 by UNESCO as World Heritage Sites for their geomorphological characteristics.

 The presence of the two best-known ‘3000’ Dolomite peaks, the Pelmo and the Civetta, in the Zoldo mountains would be enough to place Zoldo among the most beautiful Dolomite valleys of all.
 A beauty that would however be much less rich if it lacked the charm of the Bosconero groups, Mezzodì-Prampèr and Tàmer-San Sebastiano, the latter included in part in the National Park Belluno Dolomites, which has its access in the upper Val Prampèr.